-The students and staff of Big Rock would like to acknowledge that our school is located on the traditional Treaty 7 territory of the people of the Blackfoot Confederacy: The Siksika, Piikani, Kaini as well as the Tsuut'ina and Stoney Nakoda Frist Nations.
-This land is also home to the Métis nation of Alberta, Region 3.

-To the First Peoples, this land held great significance.
+The students and staff of Big Rock would like to acknowledge that our school is located on the traditional Treaty 7 territory of the people of the Blackfoot Confederacy: The Siksika, Piikani, Kaini as well as the Tsuut'ina and and îyârhe Nakoda as well as Homeland of the Métis.
+To the First Peoples, this land holds great significance.
 As Badgers, we agree to responsibly use this land as we learn, play and grow.
 We must protect and preserve the land and water for future generations.
 With open hearts and open minds, we commit to understanding the truth about the past.
 In the spirit of reconciliation, we promise to create a world where Indigenous voices are amplified and where Indigenous culture is celebrated and cherished.